The ‘building-block’ nature of screenwriting is such that any screenwriter needs a selection box of varying skills.

 The Structuralist is a master of form.

-It’s often said that screenwriting is structure, so those screenwriters with a penchant for narrative construction are on a bit of a writerly podium.
+It’s often said that great screenwriting is structure, so those screenwriters with a penchant for narrative construction are on a bit of a writerly podium.

 A Structuralist’s work is often characterised by its fantastic simplicity.
 Everything falls perfectly into place, allowing the screenwriter’s core ideas, dialogue, characterisation to shine through.